The morning was really good for once—until the phone rang.

 She didn’t take it.
-Not yet.
-She was not going to answer that damn phone.
-She had any number of excuses in the back of her mind, vague, dreamily, as if nothing else mattered than here and now.
+She had many excuses in the back of her mind, vague, dreamily, as if nothing else mattered more than here and now.
 And everything else could magically take care of itself.
-You could say – think – anything to shape your world and it would do as you pleased.
+You could say—think—anything to shape your world and it would do as you pleased.

-But it was something that would make her perfect, salty day all dry up.
+And then her perfect, salty day all but dried up.

-Jon did not wait long before he rolled out and began looking for his socks and jeans as if nothing had happened.
-He knew it was now the only thing he could do.
+Jon did not wait long before he rolled out of bed and began looking for his jeans and underwear as if nothing had happened.

 “Me … ”

 “Yes!
 Marcus says if you participate, there is a very good chance you win the 100,000 dollars as part of the Church Universal’s yearly Give Way-Event.
 The only condition is that you’ll use them on yourself.
 Start a business.
 Create art … whatever.”

 “ … ‘Good chance’? … ” Carrie started.
 “But it’s a competition, right?
 Many others might win.”